aws-samples/serverless-patterns/s3-sqs-lambda-bedrock-s3-cdk-python/README.md

-# Conversation Summarization: Leveraging Amazon S3, SQS, Lambda, and Bedrock\
+# Summarization: Using Amazon S3, Amazon SQS, AWS Lambda, and Amazon Bedrock\

-This pattern creates an Amazon S3 bucket that sends 'OBJECT_CREATED' events to an SQS queue.
-These events are then processed by a Lambda function that utilizes Amazon Bedrock to extract the summary and sentiment of the input file.
-The summary is subsequently stored in a different S3 bucket for consumption.
+This pattern creates an Amazon S3 bucket that sends 'OBJECT_CREATED' events to an Amazon SQS queue.
+An AWS Lambda function receives the messages from the queue and invokes Amazon Bedrock to extract a summary and sentiment from the file.
+The result is stored in a different S3 bucket for consumption.
 This setup is particularly useful for obtaining a summary of conversations between customers and support associates.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.